TomokiMiyauci/fonction/README.md

 ## :sparkles: Feature

-- Friendly type definition
+- :green_heart: Friendly type definition
-- Providing ESM and UMD
+- :earth_americas: Universal functions providing ESM and UMD
-- Optimized, Super Slim size
+- :package: Optimized, super slim size
-- Kind TSDoc-style comments
+- :page_facing_up: TSDoc-style comments
-- Bigint support
+- :1234: Bigint support

 Fonction (French word for "function", not typo:sweat_smile:) is modern practical functional library.
 Special attention is paid to bundle size and strict type definitions.
 Therefore, you can take out and use only what you want to use without worrying about the size.